DELAWARE MANUFACTURED HOME RELOCATION AUTHORITY

 7.7 Simultaneously with the filing of a petition to arbitrate, the party filing the petition shall pay to the Authority the $250.00 arbitration fee set forth in 25 Del.C. §7043(c).
 The other party or parties shall pay their $250.00 arbitration fee within fifteen (15) calendar days after the filing of the petition.
-Where multiple leaseholders are affected by the proposed rent increase, only one payment of $250.00 shall be required on behalf of all such leaseholders.
+Where multiple leaseholders are affected by a proposed rent increase, only one payment of $250.00 shall be required on behalf of all such leaseholders whose rent increase has the same effective date.
 All such fees collected by the Authority shall be deposited into the Authority’s general operating account and shall not be considered a part of the Trust Fund administered by the Authority pursuant to 25 Del.C. §7012.
 If any party or parties fail to timely pay the required $250.00 arbitration fee, the arbitrator is authorized to enter judgment against the party or parties failing to pay the arbitration fee.

 7.8 Unless agreed to in writing by all of the parties, all arbitration hearings must be held within sixty (60) days from the date of the filing of the petition to arbitrate.
 Where multiple petitions relating to the same matter have been filed, the date of the filing of the first petition shall govern.